 Lack of new building and favorable tax environment to lead to rising prices

-As of today, the pipeline of future new condo deliveries in Downtown Miami has dried up, with only 652 units coming online in 2018 and 1,000 coming online in 2019.
+As of today, the pipeline of future new condo deliveries in Downtown Miami (and Miami Dade area) has dried up, with only 652 units coming online in 2018 and 1,000 coming online in 2019.
 And none scheduled for delivery in 2020 or beyond.
 New condo inventory has been kept in check, as developers cancelled projects and banks have pulled back on financing new projects.
 Accordingly, primary home owners and investors have a huge opportunity in 2018 in Downtown Miami where there is a strong rental market.